learn-academy-2023-foxtrot/wildlife-tracker-SunkissedQueen/README.md

   - `Body -> Pretty -> JSON`
   - If see some html on the printout, that is an error message
   - `Body -> Preview`

+### show endpoint
+- create branch for the endpoint
+- create a controller method
+- Postman to make a request to the endpoint

+### create endpoint
+- create branch for the endpoint
+- create a controller method
+- Postman to make a request to the endpoint